Program Mission Statement

 The AAS: Education Studies degree combines carefully selected General Education, Professional Education, and technology coursework with hands-on field experiences that provide the future teacher or paraprofessional (teacher’s aide) with the expertise to effectively offer support and assistance in instruction to students under the supervision of the classroom teacher.
 Field experiences must take place at approved off-campus sites.

 A bachelor’s degree in education is required to be eligible for a teaching license.
 The AAS degree is an excellent halfway point to a bachelor’s degree.
-With careful planning with faculty advisors, courses in this degree can be applied to a BS degree in Elementary Education, BS , Secondary Education and K-12 Education, BS
+With careful planning with faculty advisors, courses in this degree can be applied to the Elementary Education, BS and the Secondary Education and K-12 Education, BS

 Program graduates will:

 - Become proficient in reading, writing, and content area skills.